-As part of our ongoing people strategy, we have continued to nurture our partnership with local universities in Nottingham and Leicester to offer placements to students, allowing us to develop a future talent pipeline for the business.
+As part of our ongoing people strategy, we and Leicester to offer placements to students, allowing us to develop a future talent pipeline for the business.
 Our team includes apprentices, placement students and recent graduates, and our approach underlines our commitment to developing our people and building rewarding careers.